A comprehensive guide on how to use toddler clocks

 Why toddler clocks matter

-Children do best when they know what to expect and thrive when there are clear limits and consistent routines.
+Children do best when they know what to expect and thrive when there are clear limits and .
 Toddler clocks give children a visual cue to follow, indicating when it’s time for sleep and when it’s time for play.
 If the bedtime routine begins every night when the clock turns red, they will begin to find comfort in this consistency.
 Repetition and consistency help little kids feel comfortable and secure.

 Since toddlers understand the meaning of colors and symbols, toddler clocks give them an age-appropriate level of autonomy over bedtime.
 They’ll build independence each time they initiate the bedtime routine (when they see the red light or bedtime symbol).
 Your child can be in charge of noticing the color and dictating what happens as a result, eliminating the “it’s time for bed” power struggle, and fostering a more peaceful bedtime experience for all.

-Parents can also use toddler clocks to assist in sleep training and correcting early waking.
+Parents can also use toddler clocks to assist in and correcting early waking.
 If your child wakes up in the middle of the night, claiming they are ready to start the day, blame the clock – if it's red, we stay in bed!
 The OK to wake up time is set by the clock, not the parent, which eliminates another power struggle.

 Choosing the right toddler clock